 Mexico provides a wealth of opportunity and learning about ancient cultures and early civilizations.
-While the country is home to more than 182 archaeological sites, each of which are unique and fascinating in their own right, these 10 are by no means more significant than the others, but provide an exciting start if you’re considering an archaeological trip to Mexico.
+While the country is home to a vast array of archaeological sites, each of which are unique and fascinating in their own right, these 10 are by no means more significant than the others, but provide an exciting start if you’re considering an archaeological trip to Mexico.

 Click here to read more on Mexico’s archaeological sites: